 as a feature preview and request for comments.
 The implementation is raw and doesn't cover many edge cases.

-Indexing resource in Frictionless terms means loading a data table into a database with or without metadata.
+Indexing resource in Frictionless terms means loading a data table into a database.
 Let's explore how this feature works in different modes.

 All the example are written for SQLite for simplicity